Attendant

 She wasn’t home and was utterly baffled as to why I would be saying that.
 (She reassured me afterwards that the box was pretty safe where it had been left.)

-First, as she opened the box, a pack of three with a post-it note attached: Toenail guards.
+First, as she opened the box, a pack of three soft thick wool socks with a post-it note attached: Toenail guards.
 Please use.
 (Yeah, they said Last One when I bought a set for me previous to that.
-They say men’s, but they’re not too big on my feet after running through the hand wash cycle on the machine so I knew they’d be okay, maybe even for both of them.
-They are very soft, thick, warm, comfy socks.)
+They say men’s, but they’re not too big on my feet after running through the hand wash cycle on the machine so I knew they’d be okay, maybe even for both of them.)

 Then a Lands End zipped medium tote bag, and inside that, a ziplocked…